Semantic memory: Network models

-Teachable Language Comprehender (TLC)
+Teachable language comprehender

-One of the first examples of a network model of semantic memory is the Teachable Language Comprehender (TLC).
-In this model, each node is a word, representing a concept (like "Bird").
-With each node is stored a set of properties (like "can fly" or "has wings") as well as pointers (i.e., links) to other nodes (like "Chicken").
-A node is directly linked to those nodes of which it is either a subclass or superclass (i.e., "Bird" would be connected to both "Chicken" and "Animal").
-Thus, TLC is a hierarchical knowledge representation in that high-level nodes representing large categories are connected (directly or indirectly, via the nodes of subclasses) to many instances of those categories, whereas nodes representing specific instances are at a lower level, connected only to their superclasses.
-Furthermore, properties are stored at the highest category level to which they apply.
-For example, "is yellow" would be stored with "Canary", "has wings" would be stored with "Bird" (one level up), and "can move" would be stored with "Animal" (another level up).
+One of the first examples of a network model of semantic memory is the teachable language comprehender (TLC).
+In this model, each node is a word, representing a concept (like bird).
+Within each node is stored a set of properties (like "can fly" or "has wings") as well as links to other nodes (like chicken).
+A node is directly linked to those nodes of which it is either a subclass or superclass (i.e., bird would be connected to both chicken and animal).
+Properties are stored at the highest category level to which they apply; for example, "is yellow" would be stored with canary, "has wings" would be stored with bird (one level up), and "can move" would be stored with animal (another level up).
 Nodes may also store negations of the properties of their superordinate nodes (i.e., "NOT-can fly" would be stored with "penguin").
-This provides an economy of representation in that properties are only stored at the category level at which they become essential, that is, at which point they become critical features (see below).

 Processing in TLC is a form of spreading activation.
-That is, when a node becomes active, that activation spreads to other nodes via the links between them.
-In that case, the time to answer the question "Is a chicken a bird?" is a function of how far the activation between the nodes for "Chicken" and "Bird" must spread, i.e., the number of links between the nodes "Chicken" and "Bird".
+When a node becomes active, that activation spreads to other nodes via the links between them.
+In that case, the time to answer the question "Is a chicken a bird?" is a function of how far the activation between the nodes for chicken and bird must spread, or the number of links between those nodes.

 The original version of TLC did not put weights on the links between nodes.
 This version performed comparably to humans in many tasks, but failed to predict that people would respond faster to questions regarding more typical category instances than those involving less typical instances.
-Collins and Quillian later updated TLC to include weighted connections to account for this effect.
-This updated TLC is capable of explaining both the familiarity effect and the typicality effect.
-Its biggest advantage is that it clearly explains priming: you are more likely to retrieve information from memory if related information (the "prime") has been presented a short time before.
-There are still a number of memory phenomena for which TLC has no account, including why people are able to respond quickly to obviously false questions (like "is a chicken a meteor?"), when the relevant nodes are very far apart in the network.
+Allan Collins and Quillian later updated TLC to include weighted connections to account for this effect, which allowed it to explain both the familiarity effect and the typicality effect.
+Its biggest advantage is that it clearly explains priming: information from memory is more likely to be retrieved if related information (the "prime") has been presented a short time before.
+There are still a number of memory phenomena for which TLC has no account, including why people are able to respond quickly to obviously false questions (like "is a chicken a meteor?") when the relevant nodes are very far apart in the network.